-The National FFA Organization (formerly Future Farmers of America) envisions a future in which all agricultural education students will discover their passion in life and build on that insight to chart the course for their educations, career and personal future.
+The National FFA Organization (formerly called Future Farmers of America) envisions a future in which all agricultural education students will discover their passion in life and build on that insight to chart the course for their educations, career and personal future.
 (Courtesy of the National FFA Organization)

 The Alaska FFA Association consists of chapters across the state in Fairbanks, North Pole, Delta Junction, Palmer, Hutchison, Effie Kokrine, Kodiak, and the Midnight Sun FFA with four subchapters of home schooled students.
 Our students are motivated and incorporate what they learn in the classroom with an individual project (SAE), which requires students to earn money, dedicate service to their community, keep records and learn new skills.
 Our chapters are active in their communities, they consistently create, develop, and complete community service projects, and educate the public about Alaskan agriculture and natural resources.

 Alaska FFA has over 150 active members and we are constantly looking for ways to grow and spread our mission throughout Alaska.
 We believe Alaska FFA plays an integral part in Alaska’s continued growth in natural resource and agricultural fields.
 If you are interested in starting an FFA chapter in your community, be sure to contact one of our state staff under the “Contact Us” tab.